hollowdll/personal-trainer/README.md

 Personal Trainer front end application used to manage customer data and their trainings.

+Includes a mobile friendly user interface.

+Built with React and TypeScript.

 # Demo

 The application is deployed to Vercel.